 Why we love gravel racing

-Everyone is welcome when it comes to gravel racing.
-Ultimately, gravel races cater for a wide variety of riders and ability levels – perhaps more so than any other bike-racing discipline.
+Away from professional events, gravel races cater for a wide variety of riders and ability levels – perhaps more so than any other bike-racing discipline.
 If you’re keen, you’re in.

 Ride whatever bike you like, wear what you like, ride as fast or as slow as you like – gravel is often seen as a much-needed antidote to the unwritten rules spurred from other types of cycling sport.